Location: 26811 South Tamiami Trail | Bonita Springs, FL 34134

 Players will also get to play at the City of Palms Park in downtown Fort Myers, along with Terry Park and Fenway South.
 Greats like Pedro Martinez, Nomar Garciaparra, Roger Clemens and Mo Vaughn have played here.
 It has a bit of superstitious luck associated with it, as it was the Red Sox’s spring training home when they broke the alleged Curse of the Bambino in 2004, winning the championship for the first time in 86 years.

-If a trip to Fort Myers and some good old fashioned baseball sound like the ultimate vacation, we can help you plan and make lasting memories for years to come.
-Whether you know someone participating in the Roy Hobbs Baseball World Series or you just love baseball and warm weather, we invite you to check out the popular annual event.
+If a trip to Fort Myers and some good old-fashioned baseball sound like the ultimate vacation, we can help you plan and make lasting memories for years to come.
+Whether you know someone participating in the Roy Hobbs Baseball World Series or you just love baseball and warm weather, we invite you to check out the popular annual event and book a Fort Myers vacation rental today.
+You can also come to visit us during Red Sox Fort Myers spring training baseball season.
 If you have any questions about the tournament or about Fort Myers, our Vacation Planning Advisors can help you out.
-Let us know what your favorite part of the Roy Hobbs World Series is in the comments below.
-Or connect with us on social media!
+Contact Royal Shell today.

 The annual Island Hopper Songwriter Fest is also the biggest festival in Southwest Florida that’s dedicated to all things songwriters.
 The best part?
 The event is mostly free, save for a few performances that require tickets.

 Island Hopper began in 2014 and it continues to grow each year.
-With venues in downtown Fort Myers, Fort Myers Beach and Captiva Island, the sixth annual Island Hopper Festival gives everyone a chance to catch a variety of musical acts.
+With venues downtown near Fort Myers vacation rentals, Fort Myers Beach, Captiva Island vacation rentals, and Cape Coral, the annual Island Hopper Festival gives everyone a chance to catch a variety of musical acts.

-The festival, held from Sept.
-20 to Sept.
-29, also helps boost the local economy.
+The festival, held September 22 – October 1, 2023, also helps boost the local economy.
 Each year local shops and restaurants see an uptick in business during the event, and it gives Southwest Florida visitors a chance to see what this part of the Sunshine State is all about.

-The festival is produced by the Lee County Tourist Development Council, iHeartMedia, BMI and Cat Country 107.1.
+The festival is produced by the Lee County Tourist Development Council, iHeartMedia, and BMI.
 It’s meant to bring people together through music while shining a spotlight on area bars and restaurants.
-Attendees will be able to enjoy 80-plus artists and 100-plus shows, most of which are free and in small, intimate venues across Captiva Island, Fort Myers Beach and in downtown Fort Myers.
+Attendees will be able to enjoy 60-plus artists, most of which are free and in small, intimate venues across downtown Fort Myers, Captiva Island, Cape Coral, and Fort Myers Beach.

 For more information, you can also download the official Island Hopper mobile app for iOS and Android devices.
 You can use it to purchase tickets for select performances, look up artist information, updates and alerts, and performance times and venues.